RafSwiggers/ravotter2/README.md

 ## Info
 We added both the address and a Google map, for ease of use.
 We also added opening hours and an email for, as well as a phone number on which to reach us.

+## Design
+We chose a simple design, keeping the content centered.
+The pages feature a parallax header with a page title.